FriedOrange/MatrixSans/fontbakery/fontbakery-report.md

 	- Glyph name: uogonek	Contours detected: 3	Expected: 1

 	- Glyph name: uni0218	Contours detected: 1	Expected: 2

-	- Glyph name: uni0219	Contours detected: 1	Expected: 2

-	- And 18 more.
+	- And 20 more.

 Use -F or --full-lists to disable shortening of long lists.
  [code: contour-count]